 We don’t believe there’s a gene that makes one person superior to another.
 The Suzuki philosophy doesn’t hold the idea that “musical talent” is inborn or natural.
 “Talent” must be nurtured and comes through education and a supportive environment.

 Constant repetition is essential in learning to play an instrument.
-Children do not learn a word or piece of music and then discard it.
-They add it to their vocabulary or repertoire, gradually using it in new and more sophisticated ways.
+Repetition is what turns knowledge into skill and skill into habit.
+Children do not learn a word (or piece of music) and then discard it.
+They add it to their vocabulary (or repertoire), gradually using it in new and more sophisticated ways.

 As when a child learns to talk, parents* are involved in the musical learning of their child.
 They attend lessons with the child and serve as “home teachers” during the week.
 Parents are the note takers, making a list of things to practice daily.
 Parents collaborate with the teacher to create an enjoyable learning environment.

 *Expanded meaning of ‘parent’ to include any caregiver, guardian, grandparent, etc who is supporting the child in the learning process.

 Children learn to read after their ability to talk has been well established.
 In the same way, children should develop basic technical competence on their instruments before being taught to read music.
 Children’s ears, posture and tone are developed along with pre-reading exercises before note reading is taught.
 Reading is also delayed until age 7-8 when it becomes developmentally appropriate.